-5.2 Using the Log Service Manager
+Using the Log Service Manager

 To start the Log Service Manager, right-click either the (BasicLogFactorySingleton, or NotifyLogFactorySingleton in the Object Hierarchy and select Log Manager from the pop-up menu.
-See 2.2, Administration Manager, on page 9 for details.
+See "Administration Manager" for details.

 The Log Service Manager is shown in Figure 7.